Benjamin-Hogan/Simulating-Gaussian-Beams/README.md

 2. Chat.openai.com. https://chat.openai.com/.

 #### Post Script:
+This simulation was done as a challenge given to me by my optics professsor Dr. Andri Gretarsson.
 Any mathmatical or codings errors are made by myself and will work to rectify them if any are found.
 If found I will rectify in a new patch.